This is a general qualification for the Warehousing and Storage Industry.

 Course Fees are calculated according to the nominal hours of the Units of Competency in the enrolment, the year in which each Unit is started and the rate per nominal hour stipulated in the WADTWD VET Fees and Charges Policy for the relevant calendar year.
 Each new calendar year Course Fees increase in keeping with WADTWD Vocational Education and Training (VET) Fees Policy for the current calendar year.

 Any UoCs that are not started in one year attract fees according to the subsequent year in which they are started where applicable.
 The nominal hours of a Qualification is the sum of the nominal hours of all of the UoCs that make up the Qualification.
 Slight variations occur according to the mix of UoCs selected in the Qualification.

 Full training and assessment pathway

-Subsequent invoices will be issued for Course fees upon commencement of one or more UoCs for each student as applicable.
-A statement will be issued on a monthly basis.
+Subsequent invoices will be issued upon commencement of one or more UoCs for each student as applicable for Course Fees and Resource Fees.

 NAM Training’s standard enrolment term for a novice is 24 months; therefore most commonly the fees would be spread over this term.

 A statement of invoices will be issued on a monthly basis.

 If a student discontinues training, outstanding Course Fees and Resource Fees as calculated on commenced UoCs must be paid.